Kentico/xperience-by-kentico-sitecore-migration-tool/README.md

 [//]: # "[![Discord][discussion-shield]][discussion-url]"

 <!-- ABOUT THE PROJECT -->
-# Migration toolkit from Sitecore to Xperience by Kentico
+# Xperience by Kentico: Sitecore Migration Tool

 The Universal Migration Toolkit (UMT) for Sitecore automates data export from Sitecore to be imported into Xperience by Kentico.